JiaFong/cvprw2020-cross-domain-few-shot-learning-challenge/README.md

         python ./train.py --dataset miniImageNet --model ResNet10  --method protonet --n_shot 5 --train_aug
     ```

     Available method list:  protonet/protonet_ptl/relationnet/relationnet_softmax.

     Available model list:  ResNet10/ResNet18.

 4. You can check the challenge websit if you need save and test your features.

 5. Test

-There are three fine-tune method you can choose,  the available model architecture for all method is ResNet10 or ResNet18.
+     There are three fine-tune method you can choose,  the available model architectures are  ResNet10 or ResNet18.

      * **finetune_backbone_linear.py**:

          The original finetune.py in the challenge code.

-- You can choose to fine-tune the backbone or not.
+         - You can choose to fine-tune the backbone or not

-    ```bash
                python finetune_backbone_linear.py --model ResNet10 --method baseline  --train_aug --n_shot 5 --freeze_backbone
-    ```

-    ```bash
                python finetune_backbone_linear.py --model ResNet10 --method baseline  --train_aug --n_shot 5
-    ```

           - You can also train a new linear layer with the backbone from few-shot models.

-    ```bash
                 python finetune_backbone_linear.py --model ResNet10 --method protonet  --train_aug --n_shot 5
-    ```

           The available method list: protonet/protonet_ptl/baseline.

       * **finetune_few_shot_models_PQS.py**:

           This method will apply the pseudo query set to the few-shot model you want to fine-tune with.

           The few-shot models will execute the same as in the meta-training phase, using support set and pseudo query set to fine-tune the backbone.

            So, there is no option for --freeze_backbone in this file.

                 python finetune_few_shot_models_PQS.py --model ResNet10 --method protonet  --train_aug --n_shot 5

            The available method list:  protonet/protonet_ptl/relationnet/relationnet_softmax.

      * **finetune_backbone_LMM-PQS.py**:

          This method fine-tunes the backbone in the few-shot style, using the backbone from Baseline or ProtoNet and applying a cosine mean-centroid classifier.

          The PTLoss and LMM(CosFace) are applied during fine-tuning.

             python finetune_backbone_LMM-PQS.py --model ResNet10 --method baseline  --train_aug --n_shot 5

          The available method list: protonet/protonet_ptl/baseline.

      * No matter which finetune method you choose, a dataset contains 600 tasks.

      * After evaluating 600 times, you will see the result like this: 600 Test Acc = 49.91% +- 0.44%.

 ### Challenge Website and Repository
 You can visit these website for more information.